 Active pickups/ drop offs: Activities that parents can do with their children when they drop them off or pick them up e.g. Mass Wake n’ Shake

 Daily Physical Activity: What whole class/group/school activities do you provide?
 Find out what your children want to take part in (especially those who are least active).
-This can include Golden/Daily Mile but consider not everyone enjoys running and there is a need for a varied range of physical activity.
+Well loved favourites include a regular ‘Active Mile’ – why not click here to find our more about ‘Smile for a Mile‘ – or a skipping challenge such as ‘Every Child Skips‘.

 Active Travel: Cycling programmes such as Ready Set Ride and Bikeability; Walk to school week; Sustrans Big Pedal; Walking Bus.